ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 Speaking of the names for employers, we will generate names for employers based on a conditional random model that Abie developed and Jim refactored into the vivarium model.
-It should have more details documented at some point.
-Jim will ensure that all employer names are unique for now, although it would be interesting one day to add some duplicates.
+We based our simulated employer names on a database of 5,321,506 "location names" from the SafeGraph "Core Places of Interest USA" dataset released in June 2020.
+To create a representation of bigrams from this dataset, we constructed a directed multigraph.
+Each word in a location name was treated as a node, and we included special <start> and <end> nodes, as well.
+We included a directed multi-edge for each occurrence of a word pair in sequence in each location name.
+To generate simulated employer names, we performed a random walk through the bigram graph.
+Starting from the start node, we traversed directed edges selected uniformly at random until we reached the end node or exceeded a predetermined maximum path length.
+We then combined the words associated with each node that was encountered along the path to form the simulated employer name.
+This approach resulted in a diverse range of names that maintained a realistic quality.
 Businesses can have the same name in real life but if/when we do have duplicate names we need to prevent duplicates for the names of the largest employers.

 .. _census_prl_perturbation: